MatthewKennedy/spree_product_feed/README.md

 You will notice that you have an option to add a unique identifier to the master product, and its variants.
 This is a requirement for most products passed into Google Merchant.

 ## ToDo's

-### ToDo For Enhanced Listings
-- Variant linking (Do we link: add clicked variant to cart, or to load clicked variant in product page?).
-- variant image linking (Check images are correct in the feed for variants).

-### ToDo
-- Test in live merchant account.
 - Write spec tests.
 - Move the extensions feed options into their own sidebar view, from just stuck on the end of the main product view.